 For Rav Tzvi Yehudah, the founding of the State of Israel was a realization of the Biblical prophecies.
 Its establishment after two millennia of stateless wanderings and exile was a Divine miracle, a revelation of God’s hand in all its glory.
 This historical event, he taught, was not just reishit tzemihat ge'ulateinu, the “beginning of the flowering of our redemption.”
 This was a step in the process of redemption itself!2

 Rabbi Abba commented: “There is no more manifest sign of the End of Days than this!”
-In other words, the agricultural flourishing of Eretz Yisrael is a sure indication of the final redemption of Israel.
+In other words, the agricultural flourishing of Eretz Yisrael is a sure indicator of the final redemption of Israel.

 Rav Tzvi Yehudah taught that Jewish autonomy is not merely a physical concept.
 Independence is a spiritual concept.
 The freedom of the Jewish people from foreign rule is not only a political matter; it is also a religious value.
 He therefore perceived holiness in the State of Israel and the Israel Defense Force.